lucasgcb/unitTesting/README.md

 To automate this, Continuous Integration platforms such as [Circle CI](https://circleci.com/) and [Travis CI](https://travis-ci.org/) offers cloud environments for observing this repository and running the tests.

-[Coveralls](https://coveralls.io/) is a tool that lets us know how much of our code is Covered for tests.
+[Coveralls](https://coveralls.io/) and [CodeConv](https://codecov.io/) are services that lets us know how much of our code is Covered for tests.

 ## About Testing